Current Template Version: 2.29 (updated 1st May 08) - see what's new!

 • offering a better customer service/after-sales care than your competitors

-• offering more information than your competitors - news, opinion, advice etc - be THE resource website for your market; offer unique information that isn't available elsewhere
+• diving deeper than your competitors : offering more information than them - news, opinion, advice etc - be THE resource website for your market; offer unique information that isn't available elsewhere

 By distinguishing yourself in some way, visitors are far more likely to remember you and come back to your website, as well as recommend you to others.